Points Covered: A Christmas message of hope. The hope that came to man on Christmas.

 Shepherds were at the opposite end of the social strata from King Herod & all the influential people of the day.
 They lived in the fields with their animals.
-They weren’t respected.
+The shepherds weren’t respected.
 They had no power or prestige.
 Yet, God’s angel came to them & said, “Unto you is born this day in the city of David, a Savior who is Christ, the Lord.”

 I do not know what your condition is today.
 You may be overlooked by friends, family or even society but God cares for you.
 All throughout scripture we see God honouring & using people & things that the world often overlooks or ignores.

-Illustration: A young boy, Joseph was sold into slavery by his brothers & carted off to Egypt.
+A young boy, Joseph was sold into slavery by his brothers & carted off to Egypt.
 Yet, when God wanted to deliver a very special message to mighty Pharaoh, it was the slave, Joseph, who was brought out of the dungeon to interpret the message.
 God uses the lowly & despised to show His power.
 God will use you.